-- ARGENT.-Star-shaped semi-double flowers, with creamy-white petals and yellow centre.
-1/6. - CAMELLIA.-A most beautiful double.
+ARGENT.-Star-shaped semi-double flowers, with creamy-white petals and yellow centre.
+1/6.
+CAMELLIA.-A most beautiful double.
 The many regularly spaced petals of soft yellow form a flower similar in form to a double camellia.
 7/6.

-- CHEERFULNESS.-A flower of creamy-white slightly shaded orange in the centre.
+CHEERFULNESS.-A flower of creamy-white slightly shaded orange in the centre.
 Several flowers on a stem.
+3/-.
+DOUBLE EVENT.-Large, broad outer petals of pure white and beautiful centre of shorter lemon and white petals.
+Outstanding. $\pounds 5$ .

-3/-. - ERLICHEER.-A beautiful double Tazetta with several creamy-white flowers on the stem.
+- DOUBLE ROMAN.-A bunch-flowered winter-flowering variety, white with orange-yellow centre.
+Fragrant.
+2/6. - ERLICHEER.-A beautiful double Tazetta with several creamy-white flowers on the stem.
 15/-. - FEU DE JOIE.-A very beautiful flower.
 Outer petals of pure white are long, inner petals of brilliant orange-scarlet.
-3/6 - FIERY KNIGHT.-Very deep yellow perianth, and short inner petals of the most intense orange-scarlet.
-4/-. - GLOWING PHOENIX.--Primrose yellow, with brilliant orange centre.
-5/-. - HOLLAND'S GLORY.-A soft yellow double with the perianth at right angles to the trumpet which is filled with petaloids.
+3/6 - FIERY KNIGHT.-Very deep yellow perianth, and short inner petals of the most intense orangescarlet.
+5/-. - GLOWING PHOENIX.--Primrose yellow, with brilliant orange centre.
+7/6. - GOLDEN CASTLE.-Very large self-yellow double of outstanding merit. £5. - GOLDEN DUCAT.-A sensational double carried on a very tall sturdy stem.
+The large rich yellow flower is camellia-like in form. $\pounds 3$ . - HOLLAND'S GLORY.-A soft yellow double with the perianth at right angles to the trumpet which is filled with petaloids.
 3/6, - INDIAN CHIEF.-Broad, deep yellow perianth and full rosette of bright orange.
 5/-. - INSULINDE.-Large flower, with overlapping outer petals of creamy white, and inner petals of intense orange scarlet.
 5/-. - LUNE DE MIEL.-Broad, white outer petals, and centre which opens apricot and turns to cream.
 Wiry stems.
+3/6.

-3/6. - MARY COPELAND.-Outstanding garden variety.
+MARY COPELAND.-Outstanding garden variety.
 The flowers of white, with bright orange-red centre are well poised on sturdy stems.
+10/-.

-10/-. - MILK AND HONEY.-A lovely, soft honey-yellow and creamy-white of good form.
-2/-. - MOULIN ROUGE.-A fine new double of brilliant coloring.
-3/6. - Mrs. WM.
+MILK AND HONEY.-A lovely, soft honey-yellow and creamy-white of good form.
+2/-.

+MOULIN ROUGE.-A fine new double of brilliant coloring.
+3/6.

+- Mrs. WM.
 COPELAND.-A large ivory white double with regularly placed petals.
 Good stem.
 12/6. - ROYAL SOVEREIGN.-Large, ivory-white perianth, bright yellow frilled cup with a second row of ivory-white petals much smaller than the outer ones.
-2/-.

-- RUBINIA.-A very full double, the outer petals being yellow, with an inner row of red petals.
-2/- - SCRAMBLED EGGS.-Large, creamy-white, with central rosette of apricot shading to yellow, and interspersed with white.
-2/-. - SNOW SPRITE.-A small, late double of pure white.
-3/6. - SWANSDOWN.-An outstanding double with broad, circular outer petals of creamy white and a centre of white feathery petals. £1/10/-. - TEXAS.-A very full double, with outer petals of yellow and bright orange centre.
+2/-. - RUBINIA.-A very full double, the outer petals being yellow, with an inner row of red petals.
+2/6. - SCRAMBLED EGGS.-Large, creamy-white, with central rosette of apricot shading to yellow, and interspersed with white.
+2/-. - SILVER ROSE-A large double on a strong stem.
+The numerous petals are white and lemon yellow interspersed.
+5/-. - SNOW SPRITE.-A small, late double of pure white.
+3/6. - SWANSDOWN.-An outstanding double with broad, circular outer petals of creamy white and a centre of white feathery petals. £2. - TEXAS.-A very full double, with outer petals of yellow and bright orange centre.
 4/-. - THE PEARL.-A beautiful double daffodil; flowers star shaped and of a delicate, creamy primrose color, passing off to creamy-white.
-1/6. - TWINK.-A large double; sulphur yellow and orange-red.
+2/6. - TWINK.-A large double; sulphur yellow and orange-red.
 4/-. - YELLOW CHEERFULNESS.-A lovely soft yellow is part of the popular cheerfulness.
-4/-.
+5/-.